Topic 2 Derivatives

 Using limit laws, you may obtain the following differential formulas.

-Theorem 2.3 Let ff and gg be differentiable functions and cc be a constant number.
+Theorem 2.3 Let and be differentiable functions and be a constant number.

 Solution.